emmajanedrews/base-template/join-our-team.md

 <p>Alternatively, you could give up.
 You could leave the industry and start working at a 9 to 5 job, putting in hours toward something you likely don’t have a passion for.
 But, it doesn’t have to be that way.
 You don’t have to turn to a big brokerage and you don’t have to give up. </p>

 <p>My name is Becky Ivins and I’ve sold real estate for the past 40 years.
 I successfully worked as a solo agent for 27 years before building my current team.
-During that time,I was selling an average of 35 homes per year while raising four children.
+During my solo career, I was selling an average of 35 homes per year while raising four active children.
 Suffice to say, I have a lot of knowledge about real estate and balancing work and life. </p>

 <p>My team isn’t the large brokerage you may have encountered elsewhere.
 We are small, but we are extremely effective in what we do.
 Each and every one of my team members are truly there for one another.
 Everyone knows their role and everyone is pulling on the same end of the rope, working toward a common goal. </p>

-<p>Right now, my two agents are getting over a hundred leads a month each—far too many for them to handle on their own.
+<p>Right now, my two buyer agents are getting over a hundred leads a month each—far too many for them to handle on their own.
 While some teams struggle to turn up viable leads, we have them in excess.
 At Movers Real Estate, we strive to take care of each other and our clients.
 On our team, you are not just another number—you are a person who we want to help succeed. </p>

 <p>I want to offer you a position on our team.</p>

 <p>We will begin to set you up for success on day one.
 When you begin our onboarding process, we will take your sphere of influence list and insert it into our marketing system.
-This way, we can announce that you’ve joined our team and send a written postcard or email to your sphere. </p>
+This way, we can announce that you’ve joined our team and send a written postcard and email to your sphere. </p>

 <p>After that, you will work through a minimum of six transactions with me personally.
 I will explain each step of the process, help you perfect your communication skills through scripting, and then have you shadow me or another current agent for three weeks. </p>